apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/metrics.md

 - Counter: a monotonically increasing number.
 Though, the value will be reset to zero when Oak is restarted.
-- Gauge: an instantaneous measurement of a value.
-E.g. the current length of a queue.
 - Meter: measures the rate of an event or action per second.
 - Timer: measures the rate of an event or action per second and provides information on the distribution of the duration (percentiles).